Drawn by wildebeest, tourists pour into Kenya despite possible poll violence

 Elections, often a fraught and tense occasions in Kenya, are being held on August 8.

-But the chance of seeing the wildebeest in their splendour has pushed concerns about a repetition of post-election violence in 2008, when 1,200 people were killed, to the back of most tourists' minds.
+But the chance of seeing the wildebeest in their splendor has pushed concerns about a repetition of post-election violence in 2008, when 1,200 people were killed, to the back of most tourists' minds.

 "We are having a near full capacity in terms of business through the months of July and August," said Kenya Tourism Board communications manager Wausi Walya.